ariel-patricio/Data-Analytics-Project/Web Scraping with Selenium/README.md

   1. Setup: Configure the web scraping environment using Python and relevant libraries, such as Selenium for dynamic content interaction and BeautifulSoup for HTML parsing.
   2. Scraping Process:
+     1. Log Creation: Implement logging functionality to record the execution flow of the script, including start and end times, and the status of data collection.
+     2. Error Logging: Capture and log any errors or exceptions encountered during the scraping process, such as network issues, element not found errors, or changes in page structure.
+     3. Progress Tracking: Log the progress of data extraction, including the number of products scraped and any encountered issues.
     1. Navigate through product pages and categories.
     2. Extract product attributes and details.
     3. Handle pagination and dynamic content loading.